 - Remove the $2,500 earned income minimum requirement.

-Note that the above payment would be in addition to the $1,400 dependent stimulus check (economic impact payment) that is also in the latest stimulus bill.
+Note that the expanded CTC payment would be in addition to the $1,400 dependent stimulus check (economic impact payment) that is also in the latest stimulus bill.
 So in total some families could be getting close to $5,000 per child in 2021 with these two payments!
 See more in this video on how some families could get up to $10K with these credits.
-A similar expansion is also proposed to the Earned Income Tax Credit (EITC).

 CTC Income Qualification Thresholds

 Shown below are the income thresholds below which the full CTC credit is paid.
-The amount of the credit allowable shall be reduced by $50 for each $1,000 (or 5% of credit) for Taxpayer’s Income (MAGI) exceeds the maximum credit threshold amount.
+The amount of the credit paid is reduced by $50 for each $1,000 (or 5% of credit) for Taxpayer’s Income (MAGI) exceeds the maximum credit threshold amount.
 The phase-out is why many eligible recipients are seeing partial CTC payments, even if their incomes are above the full payout thresholds.

 |2019 or 2020 Tax Filing Status||Income Below Which Full CTC Is Paid (5% Phase-out applies after this)|